Please enable JavaScript eh!

 A very important thing to know when you are working in Terminal is where you are in the file system.
 If you execute a command in the wrong place you may not see the results immediately, but it is probably NOT what you intended to do.
 (This is the 'risky' part mentioned earlier)

-pwd stands for print working directory
+pwd stands for print working directory (not password)

 and it DOES tell you where you are in the file system.